Share

-The book will be useful to students, researchers, young entrepreneurs and policy makers.
-The information on machineries required for processing may give guidance to those who are interested in manufacturing the machineries pertaining to horticultural crop processing industry.
+This book is expected to be of great utility to a diverse audience, including students, researchers, young entrepreneurs, and policymakers.
+The information provided on the machinery required for processing may offer guidance to those who are interested in manufacturing machinery for the horticultural crop processing industry.

 P.C.
 Sharma: Dean, College of Horticulture and Forestry-Neri, Hamirpur , Dr. YS Parmar, University of Horticulture & Forestry, Nauni, Solan, Himachal Pradesh, India